 Massachusetts is a relatively slow growing but densely populated state with a comparatively large percentage of its residents living in metropolitan areas.
-The population density of Massachusetts was estimated as of July 1, 2012 to be 847.7 persons per square mile, as compared to 88.1 for the United States as a whole.
+The population density of Massachusetts was estimated as of July 1, 2013 to be 853.7 persons per square mile, as compared to 89.4 for the United States as a whole.
 Among the 50 states, only Rhode Island and New Jersey have a greater population density.
 Massachusetts also ranked just behind the same two states in percentage of residents living in metropolitan areas.
-According to the current county-based definition, 99.6 percent of the state's population live in metropolitan areas.
+According to the current county-based definition, 98.5 percent of the state's population live in metropolitan areas.

 The state's population is concentrated in its eastern portion.
-The city of Boston is the largest city in New England, with a July 1, 2012 population estimated at 625,087, or 9.5 percent of the state's population.
+The city of Boston is the largest city in New England, with a July 1, 2012 population estimated at 636,479 or 10.3 percent of the state's population.
 Boston is the hub of the seven-county Boston-Cambridge-Quincy, MA-NH Metropolitan Statistical Area (MSA), which includes the two southeastern New Hampshire counties, and had a total population as of July 1, 2012 estimated at 4,640,802 or 31.9 percent of the total New England population.
 The three-county Boston-Quincy, MA Metropolitan division is the largest component of that MSA, with a total population as of July 1, 2012 estimated at 1,926,030.

 The second largest MSA in the state is the Worcester, MA MSA, with a July 1, 2012 population estimated at 923,762.
-The city of Worcester, situated approximately 40 miles west of Boston with a July 1, 2012 estimated population of 181,631, is the second largest city, both in New England and the state.
+The city of Worcester, situated approximately 40 miles west of Boston with a July 1, 2012 estimated population of 182,669, is the second largest city, both in New England and the state.
 As a major medical and education center, the Worcester area is home to 18 patient care facilities, and 13 colleges and universities, including the University of Massachusetts Medical School.

 The third largest MSA in Massachusetts is the three-county Springfield, MA MSA, with a July 1, 2012 population estimated at 625,718.
-Springfield, the third largest city in the Commonwealth with a July 1, 2012 estimated population of 153,155, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, the largest of which are Baystate Health System, Big Y Supermarkets, Hartford Hospital, and MassMutual Financial Group.
+Springfield, the third largest city in the Commonwealth with a July 1, 2012 estimated population of 153,552, is located in the Connecticut River Valley in Western Massachusetts and enjoys a diverse body of corporate employers, the largest of which are Baystate Health Systems, Big Y Supermarkets, Hartford Hospital, and MassMutual Financial Group.
 In addition, Springfield is home to three independent colleges.

 As the following graph and table indicate, the population in Massachusetts generally grows at a rate similar to the population of New England and more slowly than the nation as a whole.
-According to the Census Bureau's latest revised estimates released in February 2011, the Massachusetts population has only grown by 4.4 percent since Census 2000, while 15 states have grown more slowly.
+According to the Census Bureau's latest revised estimates released in December 2013, the Massachusetts population has only grown by 5.2 percent since Census 2000, while the U.S. has grown 12 percent.